Patrice Alègre: Early life

+Crimes

-In January 1988, Alègre met Cécile Chambert, an official of bourgeois origin, with whom he had a daughter born on 23 July 1989.
-Despite the relative stability of his relationship, he gradually became more immersed in crime.
+Despite the relative stability of his relationship, Alègre gradually became more immersed in criminal activity.
 Alègre found his victims in the station's district while he was employed as a barman in the police station cafeteria and then at the Gare de Toulouse-Matabiau's buffet restaurant.
-When women he tried to seduce did not reciprocate, he would undress, rape, and strangle them.
+When women rejected his advances, he would rape and strangle them.
 He killed his first victim, Valérie Tariote, a co-worker, on 21 February 1989.
-On 16 February 1995, after a dispute where Alègre turned violent, Chambert left the apartment with their daughter and Alègre moved in with his mistress, the manager of a nightclub where he was hired as a bouncer.
-He was fired from the nightclub for starting fights that scared away customers.
+On 16 February 1995, after a dispute where Alègre turned violent, Chambert ended her relationship with him and moved away with their daughter.
+Alègre moved in with his mistress, the manager of a nightclub where he was hired as a bouncer.
+He was fired from the nightclub after starting fights that scared away customers.

-On 14 June 1997, during a mechanic held in Foix, Alègre encountered Mireille Normand, a 35-year-old woman living alone in a chalet in Verdun.
-Calling himself Franck, he offered her his services as a handyman in exchange for lodging.
+In February 1997, a 21-year-old Emillie Espès managed to flee after being raped by Alègre.
+Espès, who was the only surviving victim of Alègre, committed suicide in 2006.
+In June of the same year, Alègre met Mireille Normand, a 35-year-old woman living alone in a chalet in Verdun.
+Calling himself Franck, he offered his services as a handyman in exchange for lodging.
 On 19 June, he raped and strangled her.
 Her body was found buried in her garden three weeks later.
-Alègre went on vacation in Spain, Germany, and Belgium, before returning to Paris where he lodged with Isabelle Chicherie, an SNCF employee.
-He raped, strangled, and burned her body on 4 September 1997.
-The gendarmes wiretapped Alègre's relatives' phones and convinced one of his friends to cooperate with the investigators, who then told Alègre to meet at a drop-off point in Châtenay-Malabry, where he was arrested on 5 September 1997.
-His arrest attracted little attention from the media, which was primarily focused on the death of Princess Diana.
+Alègre vacationed in Spain, Germany, and Belgium, before returning to Paris where he lodged with Isabelle Chicherie, an SNCF employee.
+He raped and strangled her, and burned her body on 4 September 1997.

+Alègre became a suspect in the murders when some of Chicherie's jewelry was found in his possession.
+The gendarmes wiretapped the phones of Alègre's relatives and convinced one of his friends to cooperate with the investigators.
+The friend then asked Alègre to meet him at a drop-off point in Châtenay-Malabry, where the police arrested him on 5 September 1997.